pkun/birq/doc/birq.md

 Note current birq with disabled HT will get current affinities.
 The current affinity mostly use HT.
 Birq will not change this affinity unless the correspondent CPU is overloaded and IRQ is active.
 So people think the disabling of HT is not working.
 Really it works.
 It will move IRQ to the first HT thread only.
 But second threads already have IRQs on birq start.

+The Hyper Threading is enabled by default since birq-1.5.0.
+You can disable it using "non_local_cpus=n" option in config file.

 # Some BIRQ features

 The birq gathers statistics of CPU utilization and choose the most overloaded one.
 Then it choose the IRQ to move away from overloaded CPU.
 The balancer can use three different strategies to choose IRQ.
 The strategies are: